 T 11 1 D: 1 1 , , 1 1 11 1 C .1 h academic year.
-Inhla 4 Piology. danartmant gaala and courage that taking on tham in ana h acadamia vaar 141115 13101097 uenalillelli yoais and comises THAT TOOLIS OIL THEIL HEAL H ACACICHIC VEAL I word 5.
+Inhla 4 Piology. danartmant gaala and courage that taking on tham in ana h acadamia vaar 141115 13101097 uenalillelli yoais and comises THAI TOCHS OIL THEIL HEAL H ACACICHIC VEAL I word 5.
 2101057 acparament some alla coalbes tildt loods oll undin in out ii acadiiiic , cai.

-Academic Goal #1 Goal #2 Goal #3 Goal #4

-Year

-Freshman BI 105, BI Only courses level 200 BI 105, BI BI 155

-108 and above can be used 155, BI 108,

-for this goal BI 158

-Sophomore Expanded BI 206 and BI 300 lab

-in all other See Appendix B 207

-courses or

-taken BI 300

-Junior Expanded See Appendix B Course with Course with

-in all other research research

-courses project OR BI project OR

-taken 391 or 392 BI 391 or

-392

-Senior Expanded See Appendix B BI 481 or 482 BI 481 or

-in all other 482

-courses

-taken
+Academic Year Goal #1 Goal #2 Goal #3 Goal #4 Freshman BI 105, BI 108 Only courses level 200 and above can be used for this goal BI 105, BI 155, BI 108, BI 158 BI 155 Sophomore Expanded in all other courses taken See Appendix B BI 206 and 207 or BI 300 BI 300 lab Junior Expanded in all other courses taken See Appendix B Course with research project OR BI 391 or 392 Course with research project OR BI 391 or 392 Senior Expanded in all other courses taken See Appendix B BI 481 or 482 BI 481 or 482

-ASSESSMENT METHODS
+ASSESSMENT METHODS for BIOLOGY DEPARTMENT GOALS

 Goal #1, understanding the concepts of evolution and natural selection, is met in two ways.
 First, students learn about evolution and natural selection by successfully completing the freshman courses, Ecology and Evolution (BI 105), and Diversity of Life (BI 108).
 These courses give freshmen the strong background needed to understand evolution and natural selection and the reasons for the diversity of living organisms and their physiologies.
 Assessment is done using a pre-test and post-test format (Appendix A).
-Testing is conducted at four times using a test consisting of evolution related questions from the freshman courses, Ecology and Evolution (BI

-105) and Diversity of Life (BI 108).
+Testing is conducted at four times using a test consisting of evolution related questions from the freshman courses, Ecology and Evolution (BI 105) and Diversity of Life (BI 108).
 The first test is given at the beginning of BI 105 and the second one at the end of BI 105.
 A third exam is given at the end of Diversity of Life, BI 108, and a final one when students complete the senior seminar course (BI 481 or 482).
-Second, the theme of evolution is intentionally included in every course taught in the department.
+Second, the theme of evolution is intentionally included in all appropriate courses taught in the department.
 How it is incorporated is described in each course syllabus.

 Goal #2, the exposure to the various areas of biological study, involves emphasis on the approaches taken to study six major areas of biology: ecology, taxonomy, morphology, function, molecules/cells and reproduction/genetics (Appendix B).
 Because students are required to take courses in each of these areas, they not only gain additional understanding of the essential nature of these concepts to biology but also explore the continued theme of adaptation and diversity that living organisms exhibit.
 Students are expected to take six courses, one in each area, and complete each course with a grade of C- or better.
-Students must retake or take another course in a particular content area if their grade is D+ or lower.
+Students must retake or take another course in this content area if their grade is D+ or lower.
 This applies to every student in every concentration.
 We also require that seniors take the ETS field test in biology during their senior seminar.
-Students are charged a lab fee of \$50 for this course (BI 481 or 482) to cover most of the expenses for this national exam.
+Students are charged a lab fee of \$50 for this course (BI 471 or 472) to cover most of the expenses for this national exam.